MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 Please hold up a Red sticky note if you need help and a Green one once you are done.

+**NB** The same security group can be applied to many computers in your project.

 **NB:** You can edit a security group at any time.
-And the changes will immediately apply to all running virtual machines using that security group.
+And the changes will immediately apply to all running virtual machines that have that security group applied.

 **NB:** This also means that if you share security groups amongst VM’s, you have to be careful: if you change rules for one server, you might inadvertently break another.